crypt04dvisor/AlphaWallet/README.md

 Test Version Ready!

 Added new tokens and integrations as well as a new hyperlink interface.

-Testable version ready.

 Still having some issues with iOS and some browsers, solutions for iOS have been discovered and will be added this year.